voteagora/agora-marketing-site/_posts/product-designer.md

 ## How to Apply

 Send an email to join@voteagora.com.
-Please include a link to your Github profile.
+Please include a link to your portfolio.